OpenTreeOfLife/germinator/doc/ot-synthesis-v14.8.md

-# Open Tree of Life version 14.7
+# Open Tree of Life version 14.8

-Version 14.8 of the synthetic tree was generated on 25 June 2023 using the [propinquity pipeline](https://github.com/OpenTreeOfLife/propinquity).
+Version 14.8 of the synthetic tree was generated on 25 September 2023 using the [propinquity pipeline](https://github.com/OpenTreeOfLife/propinquity).

 ## Downloads
 There are two downloads.
 The first (smaller download) contain only tree and annotations files.
 The second (larger download) is the full output from the synthesis procedure, including documentation.